Are you looking for new ways to:

 - Identify sub-par suppliers faster?

-In this webinar you will learn about metallurgical factors that influence metal properties and how microscopic structures in metals are modified by alloying, heat treatment, and cold working.
-This information will
+In this webinar you will learn about metallurgical factors that influence metal properties and metallurgical reasons of how alloying, heat treatment, and cold working affect metal strength.

 What you will learn